This post may contain affiliate links. See full disclosure here.

 Give it a try!
 No biggie if you lose a SCOBY since you have them running out your ears.

 Need more ideas for those runaway SCOBYs?

 Create a SCOBY Hotel.
 This is a great way to stack and store your SCOBYs.
-Go to Traditional Cooking School for more information.
+Traditional Cooking School has a lot more information on this.

 SCOBY Candy.
 I haven’t made this but have thought about it a few times.
 Maybe soon. 🙂

 If you really love your ‘buch, you may need a continuous brew system.
 It’s the perfect way to always have kombucha “on tap.”

 You can bleed your kombucha off the continuous brew system into smaller bottles for a second ferment or enjoy straight out of the tap over ice.